EMPLOYMENT INFORMATION FOR EXPERIENCED RAFTING GUIDES

 See the job description page for the pay scale and our benefits package.

 INTERVIEW TRIPS: Wilderness Aware sponsors several training trips for inexperienced guides each year.
-We are trying to encourage experienced guide participation by subsidizing these trips at a cost of $225 (a savings of $100).
+We are trying to encourage experienced guide participation by subsidizing the trip cost by $100.
 We will offer advice on what works for us and show you policies that keeps our team running smoothly.
 Our energy is focused on entry level training for inexperienced trainees that will constitute the bulk of the applicants.
 You will be asked to help head up work crews and guide the harder rapids.
 Please go to Guide Job Training and Hiring Process to see how and where our interview program operates.

 REFUNDS/CANCELLATIONS: Once you are invited and have paid for the trip, there will be a $20 fee for any cancellations if we are able to find a replacement for the spot you are vacating on the interview trip.
 If we are not able to find a replacement, there will be no refund issued.